+Surname: Forename:

-Appendix 2 cont.
-Surname: Forename: Post applied for: Date: NI Number: Teacher Ref No. If applicable Date of QTS: If applicable [INSERT SETTING/EMPLOYER NAME] is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
-For this post, pre-employment checks will be carried out, references will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks with statutory bodies.
-Do you have any unspent conditional cautions or convictions?
-Yes □ No □ Do you have any spent adult cautions (simple or conditional), or spent Yes □ No □ convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)?
-Do you have any criminal convictions or relevant service discipline Yes □ No □ convictions received within the Armed Forces Justice System (e.g., through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
-Have you ever been barred from working with Children or disqualified Yes □ No □ from working in Childcare?
-Are you subject to any sanctions in the EEA?
-Yes □ No □ Teaching Posts Only: Are you or have you ever been prohibited from Yes N/A No teaching or sanctioned by the GTCE?
-Management Posts Only: Have you been prohibited from the Yes N/A No management of an independent school (s128)?
-If you have answered YES to any of the questions above please provide full details; Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
-I understand that the recruitment panel may be made aware of any relevant information that I have disclosed in order to discuss the matter(s) with me as part of the recruitment process and that, if my application is successful, a risk assessment of the disclosed information will be held securely on my personnel file.
-DECLARATION I declare that the information provided on this form is correct.
-I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at [Insert setting/employer name] however failure to disclose may result in an offer of employment being withdrawn.
+Post applied for: Date:

+NI Number: Teacher Ref No. If applicable

+If applicable LOYER NAME is committed to safeguarding and promo ting the w elfare (of children and we expect all staff to share this commitment.
+For this post, pre-employmer ght, and successful candidates will be subject to an enh nt checks v vill be c arried out, Do you have any unsp ent conditional cautions or convictions?
+Yes [ו No 🗆 Do you have any spent convictions, which are Offenders Act 1974 (Exc Yes [No 🗆 Do you have any criminal convictions or relevant service discipline convictions received within the Armed Forces Justice System (e.g., through Summary Hearing or Court Martial) where it would be considered an equivalent offence in England and Wales?
+Have you ever been baw working in Childcare?
+Yes 🗆 No 🗆 Are you subject to any Yes [] No 🗆 Teaching Posts Only: A or sanctioned by the G Yes 🗆 No □ N/A Management Posts Or an independent schoo Yes 🗆 No □ N/A If you have answered YES to any of the questions above please provide full de etails; I declare that all the in and that I have not on with children.
+I unders I have disclosed in ord ign the declaration below: Formation I have provided in this disclosure is full and corre- nitted anything that could be relevant to the appointmen stand that the recruitment panel may be made aware of a er to discuss the matter(s) with me as part of the recruitr ful, a risk assessment of the disclosed information w t of someony relevan ny relevan one who t inform ess and will work nation that that, if my criminal record will no mation provided on this form is correct.
+I understand tha t necessarily prevent me from being offered this role at [to disclose may result in an offer of employment being v Insert sett ing/em